iris-hep/iris-hep.github.io/pages/covid-19.md

 # IRIS-HEP COVID-19 related activities

-  Like many scientific research and research computing teams, IRIS-HEP is working contribute its software and computing capabilities and team in support of activities to meet the challenge of the COVID-19 pandemic.
+  Like many scientific research and research computing teams, IRIS-HEP is organizing to contribute its software and computing capabilities and team in support of activities to meet the challenge of the COVID-19 pandemic.
+Some examples of our activities include:

 ## Current Activities